F1sxher/Slappybot/README.md

 ```

 ## Disclaimer
 We do not provide support for self-hosting!
 This package has been made open-source to aid with contributions, not so you can run your own Slappybot for private use.
-If something breaks or there's a vulnerability in a version you use, then you're on your own.

-For this reason, we recommend using the official hosted bot at https://slappyball.com which is given regular updates.
+We recommend using the official hosted bot at https://slappyball.com which is given regular updates.

-Also, keep in mind that we use the AGPL-3.0 License, which means you're required to keep your local version open-source and state all changes that you have made to it.

 **Some commands MAY NOT WORK - Verification does not work with the open-source version...refer to the official hosted bot.**